Why was my tax refund garnished?

 - For example, if your refund is $200, and you owe $100 in unpaid tickets and the DOR processing fee, then the DOR will hold $115 and issue you a tax refund of $85.

-If the court you need to pay is not listed above, you can contact the court by phone to find out how to pay the ticket.
-Find phone numbers for all Indiana courts and clerks offices starting at http://courts.in.gov/2808.htm.
+You can contact the court by phone to find out how to pay the ticket.
+Find phone numbers and websites for all Indiana courts and clerks offices starting at http://courts.in.gov/2808.htm.

 How can I reinstate my driver's license?